cea-trust-platform/trust-documentation/doc/source/user_tutorials/datafile_from_scratch.md

 # Build your data file from scratch

-In this section, we will recreate step by step the data file you have used in the [](../quick_start.md).
+In this section, we will recreate step by step the data file used in [](../quick_start.md).

 ## Step 1 : Create an empty data file

-Create an empty data file named Obstacle.data in an empty Obstacle repository.
+Create an empty data file named Obstacle.data in an empty `Obstacle` directory.

 ## Step 2 : Create your mesh